dotfinally/finallyreact/README.md

 Pull Requests must follow the below guidelines:

+- Create a new branch from the `dev` branch for your changes
+- Point your PR back to `dev`
 - Use a clear and descriptive title for the pull request
 - Provide a link to any related GitHub Issues
 - Describe why this pull request is necessary - what does it solve?